DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 [^93]: The Council was not running in 2015, as its funding had ceased,
     although informal arrangements were in place.

-[^94]: Hogan, ‘Behind the Mulga Curtain’.
+[^94]: Hogan, ‘Behind the Mulga Curtain’; Hogan et al., *Submission to the Inquiry into Issues Surrounding

-    Hogan et al., *Submission to the Inquiry into Issues Surrounding Cyber-Safety for Indigenous Australians*.
+    Cyber-Safety for Indigenous Australians*.

 [^95]: Iten, *Cyber Safety Program Report*, p.
 12.